-Shortall knows what she’s talking about as a mother of two who holds a demanding career.
+Shortall knows what she’s talking about as she’s a mother of two with a demanding career.
 When she was pumping for her children, she was traveling worldwide with her job with TOMS Shoes.

 This book covers how to craft in-the-office pumping schedules and how to handle pumping if your job takes you on the road for a few days.
 Plus, it addresses the less-than-optimal pumping conditions many women face while at work.
-It will also cover building a freezer stash and even how to handle uncomfortable situations with co-workers.
+It shows you how to build a freezer stash and even how to handle uncomfortable situations with coworkers.

-Shortall’s conversational tone will make this book an easy and enjoyable read.
+Shortall’s conversational tone makes this book an easy and enjoyable read.

-- It covers everything you’ll need to know about pumping at work.
+- Covers everything you’ll need to know about pumping at work.

-- It’s written by a woman who pumped while traveling globally — so if she can do it, anyone can.
+- Written by a woman who pumped while traveling globally — if she can do it, anyone can.

-- Some moms might find this a bit heavy on the anecdotes and light on checklists.
+- A bit heavy on the anecdotes and light on checklists.

-- Some moms might wish this book was a little longer than 208 pages.
+- Even though you’re busy, you might wish this book was a little longer than 208 pages.

 Best Breastfeeding Book for New Moms

-Finally, a book that admits breastfeeding isn’t instinctual.
+Finally, a book that admits that breastfeeding isn’t instinctual.
 Women who feel they have been given mixed messages about breastfeeding will appreciate this book.
-Many women have been told that they’ll automatically know what to do when it comes time to breastfeed, but they hear the stories from woman after woman who struggles with breastfeeding.
+Many of us have been told we’ll automatically know what to do when it comes time to breastfeed, but here we read the stories of women who describe how challenging it really can be.

-First-time moms will feel better knowing that breastfeeding isn’t something they should know how to do.
-This book will give them the solid groundwork they need for success, such as reviews of breast pumps and figuring out how much milk your baby needs.
-It will also tell you have to overcome some of the challenges and setbacks you’ll experience along the way.
+This book provides the solid groundwork you’ll need for success, such as breast pump reviews and determining how much milk your baby needs.
+It’ll also show you have to overcome some of the challenges and setbacks you might experience along the way.

-Even more than that, it gives you some non-breastfeeding advice you might be wondering about, like co-sleeping and the risk of SIDS.
+Even more, it offers some non-breastfeeding advice you might be wondering about, like co-sleeping and the risk of SIDS.

 - At 368 pages, this a thorough book.

-- Huggins has medical training, which gives her a lot of credibility with readers.
+- Huggins’ medical training gives her a lot of credibility with readers.

-- Some sections of this book can get a bit repetitive.
+- Some sections can get a bit repetitive.

 Best Book for Breastfeeding Twins

-This book has a special chapter that covers twins and breastfeeding.
-Moms who have multiples should love that section and will learn a lot about how to multitask safely.
+This book has a chapter dedicated to breastfeeding twins.
+Moms with multiples will learn a lot about how to multitask safely.

-One of my favorite chapters is “Problem-Solving During the First Week.”
-When you’re a mom, you’re going to run into some setbacks even though you have nothing but the best of intentions.
-That’s sometimes when people decide to throw in the towel because it gets too hard.
-But if you use this chapter to get you through the rough patches, you’ll get that much closer to reaching your goals of breastfeeding.
+One of our favorite chapters is “Problem-Solving During the First Week.”
+When you’re a mom, you may run into setbacks and decide to throw in the towel because it’s too hard.
+But if you use this chapter to get you through the rough patches, you’ll be that much closer to reaching your breastfeeding goals.

-Other chapters included involve what to do when your baby gets sick, working outside the home, the basics you’ll need to begin breastfeeding, sleeping arrangements and even weaning.
+Other chapters involve what to do when your baby gets sick, working outside the home, the basics you’ll need to begin breastfeeding, sleeping arrangements, and even weaning.

-Readers who aren’t familiar with author Ina May Gaskin can rest easy that they are getting their advice from a certified professional midwife.
-She isn’t new to the field either — she was doing it long before it became trendy, with over 30 years in the field.
+Readers who aren’t familiar with author Ina May Gaskin can rest easy that they’re getting their advice from a certified professional midwife with more than 30 years of experience.

-This book is 352 pages and it will take you through your baby’s first day until they no longer need to be breastfed.
+This book is 352 pages long and will guide you from your baby’s first day until they no longer need to be breastfed.

 - The author has tons of experience as a midwife.